Mookiepiece/onenote-prepare/README.md

 # pre-onenote
-format and preprocess texts to beautify OneNote
+Color and format text/html to beautify OneNote

 in developing...so slow